POETSII/tinsel/README.md

   // Assuming the boot loader is running on the cores
   // ------------------------------------------------
+  //
+  // (Only thread 0 on each core is active when the boot loader is running)

   // Load application code and data onto the mesh void boot(const char* codeFilename, const char* dataFilename);

   // Trigger to start application execution void go();

+  // Set address for remote memory access to given board via given core
+  // (This address is auto-incremented on loads and stores) void setAddr(uint32_t meshX, uint32_t meshY,
+               uint32_t coreId, uint32_t addr);

+  // Store words to remote memory on given board via given core void store(uint32_t meshX, uint32_t meshY,
+             uint32_t coreId, uint32_t numWords, uint32_t* data);
 };
 ```